textileio/community/docs/develop/clients/react-native.md

 {{files.add.react_native.code}}
 ```

+### Boilerplate app

+You can clone the [react-native boilerplate](https://github.com/textileio/advanced-react-native-boilerplate) if you want to run a development app and start playing with the library right away.
+Be sure to check the Textile API in the boilerplate to know if it is currently up to date with the latest release of the SDK.

 ## API Documentation

 You can read the full API Documentation for Textile's React Native SDK (react-native-sdk) at https://textileio.github.io/react-native-sdk.